Why Timing Your Morocco Trip Matters

 WHEN IS THE BEST TIME TO VISIT MOROCCO?

 Morocco offers a unique experience in every season.
 The image shows the stunning beauty of Morocco across spring, summer, autumn, and winter.
-Whether you are exploring the Sahara desert dunes before just summer or the snowy Atlas Mountains in winter, Morocco is a year-round destination.
+Whether you are exploring the Sahara desert dunes before just summer or the snowy Atlas Mountains in winter, Morocco is a year round destination.

 Spring (March to May): The Most Comfortable Season